Mashey/gitlab-meltano/README.md

 users:read
 users:read.email
 ```
-Once the bot has been installed, keep note of the slack verification token for the environment setup below.
+Once the app has been installed in your workplace, keep note of the slack `verification token` for the environment setup below.

 If you wish to get data from private channels, you must invite the bot to all private channels you wish to ingest.